 Caritas Diocese of Salford will work in solidarity with the many Catholic, voluntary and statutory organisations to share our expertise and to help those in great need.

-Red Door is a Caritas project which supports homeless and vulnerable people within Bury.
-In our friendly and welcoming centre,
+Red Door is a Caritas project supporting homeless and vulnerable people in Bury, in our friendly and welcoming centre.
+We

-Our Charity Shop in Bolton takes all sorts of items form cloths and furniture to books and games.
+Our Charity Shop in Bolton takes all sorts of items from clothes and furniture to books and games.
 All donation are welcome

-Gubay Crisis Fund With the support of the Albert Gubay Charitable Foundation, Caritas Diocese of Salford, are pleased to launch
+With the support of the Albert Gubay Charitable Foundation, Caritas Diocese of Salford are please to launch the Gubay Crisis